This accessibility statement applies to the Crown Office and Procurator Fiscal Service (COPFS) website which is available at www.copfs.gov.uk.

 - navigate most of the website using speech recognition software

-- use most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 How accessible this website is

 The majority of this website is fully accessible.
 We know some parts of this website are not fully accessible:

-- some pages and document attachments are not written in plain English
+- some publications are not written in plain English

-- many documents are in PDF format and are not accessible
+- Some older publications are in PDF format and are not accessible to everyone

 Feedback and contact information

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille please contact email@example.com or call 0300 020 3000.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-Technical information about this website
+Technical information about this website’s accessibility

 COPFS is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.
+This website is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.

 PDFs and other documents

-Some of our PDFs and Word documents are essential to providing our services.
-For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
-By Spring 2020, we plan to either fix these or replace them with accessible HTML pages.The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-For example, we do not plan to fix historical statistical publications.
-Any new PDFs or Word documents we publish will meet accessibility standards..
+The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
+Any new PDFs or Word documents we publish will meet accessibility standards.

 What we’re doing to improve accessibility